The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 The annotation is repeatable so a single method could be scheduled multiple times.

-Subclasses never inherit the metadata of a @Scheduled method declared on a superclass.
-In the following example, the everySecond() method is only invoked upon the instance of Jobs.
+A subclass never inherits the metadata of a @Scheduled method declared on a superclass.
+For example, suppose the class org.amce.Foo is extended by the class org.amce.Bar.
+If Foo declares a non-static method annotated with @Scheduled then Bar does not inherit the metadata of the scheduled method.
+In the following example, the everySecond() method is only invoked upon the instance of Foo.

 @Scheduled(every = "1s")